zuozhenggh/learning-library/solutions-library/ebs-move-improve/lab200/labguide200.md

 # Lab 200: Oracle E-Business Suite Cloud Manager Deployment and Configuration

 ## Introduction
-Deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.
+In this 30 mins lab, we will deploy the Oracle E-Business Suite Cloud Manager Compute instance using an Oracle Cloud Infrastructure Marketplace image and configure Oracle E-Business Suite Cloud Manager.

 ## Part 1.
 Sign in to the Oracle Cloud Infrastructure Console